01303 840499

 4. Current dosage instructions

 The policy of EVR and of the Royal College of Veterinary Surgeons is to re-assess animals requiring repeat prescriptions as a minimum every six months BUT this may vary according to the specific needs of the patient.
 Any such case must be discussed with the vet and agreed by them.
 It may be necessary to see your pet more frequently.
-These checks enable us to be sure that the requested prescription is still the most appropriate drug for your pet.
+These checks enable us to be sure that the requested prescription is still the most appropriate medication for your pet.

 Reception staff will contact you to let you know when the prescribed medication/prescription is ready for collection.
 All medication must be paid for in full on collection.